 Detaching a storage disk is a considerably simpler process than attaching one.

 To ensure data integrity on your cloud server after the detachment, check that the host does not have active services using the disk being removed.
-Once you are sure it is safe to detach the device proceed with the steps below.
+Once you are sure it is safe to detach the device proceed with the steps below for either Linux or Windows hosts.

 Unmount the disk being removed with the command underneath.